Adrian Vandenberg: 2011–2013

 As of 2011, Adrian van den Berg has written and recorded a song called "A Number One" for Dutch football team FC Twente from his hometown in Enschede.
 Controversy would soon ensue, resulting from the fact that he released the single under the moniker "Vandenberg".
 Other (former) members of his eponymous band in the 1980s did not approve of Adrian using the name "Vandenberg" without his first name, which resulted in a lawsuit.
 In court, Adrian won, with the final decision declaring that he has all the rights to use the name "Vandenberg."

 MoonKings

 Vandenberg formed Vandenberg's MoonKings in late 2013.
 The band consists of Vandenberg (guitar), Jan Hoving (vocals), Mart Nijen-Es (drums) and Sem Christoffel (bass).
 On 21 February 2014 Vandenberg's MoonKings released their debut album MoonKings on Mascot Records.
+On November 3, 2017, with the same group of musicians, "MoonKings MK II" was released.
+The album is a mixture of classic seventies style rock with current heavy style of rock.